 It is absolutely your choice as to whether you become vegan, but we would encourage you to keep an open mind as you find out more about veganism, and why millions of other people have decided to try it.

 For so many, their health was the driving factor.
-Take a look at the Make America Healthy Again stories on our website.
+Take a look at the Transformations stories on our website.
 There you will find dozens of Americans – from elite athletes to former Marines to a serving US Coast Guard Rescue Pilot – all telling their stories about how switching to a plant-based diet has changed their lives for the better.

 If you are struggling with any health issues or you have concerns that you may one day be at risk of a heart condition or type 2 diabetes, then we would certainly encourage you to give plant-based a try.
 After all, what have you got to lose?
 Try it for 31 days and see for yourself.
 Please don’t accept ill health just because you wouldn’t try something new.